Iyarri: Worship

 Attested theophoric names invoking Iyarri, examples of which include Iyarra-muwa, Iyarra-piya, Iyarra-zalma and Iyarra-ziti, exclusively combine this theonym with elements from Anatolian languages, though Alfonso Archi notes this does not necessarily rule out an origin in another area, as linguistically Anatolian names invoking deities such as Šauška or Ḫepat are also known, and reflect the fact that these deities were integrated into local culture rather than their origin.

 It is possible that eventually Iyarri was eventually superseded by Šanta, as the latter appears much more commonly in sources from the first millennium BCE.
-There is little, if any, evidence for the worship of the former continuing after the fall of the Hittite Empire, and he is entirely absent from later hieroglyphic Luwian texts, with the only exception being two possible theophoric names, Yariris (regent of Carchemish in late ninth of early eighth century BCE) and n Iyara/isa/i (attested on an eighth century BCE artifact from Kululu).
+There is little, if any, evidence for the worship of the former continuing after the fall of the Hittite Empire, and he is entirely absent from later hieroglyphic Luwian texts, with the only exception being two possible theophoric names, Yariris (tge regent of Carchemish in late ninth of early eighth century BCE) and Iyara/isa/i (attested on an eighth century BCE artifact from Kululu).
 However, no examples of the latter are known from later Greco-Roman sources, and while a connection between names with the element Iya- and Iyarri has been proposed, they might also be related to deities such as Iyaya or Iya (derived from Mesopotamian Ea) instead.